PREDICT-EPFL/polympc/docs/source/qp.rst

 **Alternating Direction Methods of Multipliers (ADMM)**

 The ADMM algorithm was chosen for its cheap and well vectorisable iterations that are particularly suitable for embedded applications.
 We first present a standard splitting approach suggested in the literature [Boyd2011]_, [Stellato2020]_, [Stathopoulos2016]_.
-The key ingredients of the method (similar to other operator splitting methods):
+The key ingredients of the method (similar to other operator splitting methods) are:

 * **Splitting step**.
-Assume for brevity that box contraints are part of the general polytopic constraints :math:`Ax`; here the idea is to "separate" the uncontrained quadratic cost function from the inequality constraints by introducing an auxillary variable :math:`z`:
+Assume for brevity that box constraints are part of the general polytopic constraints :math:`Ax`; here the idea is to "separate" the unconstrained quadratic cost function from the inequality constraints by introducing an auxillary variable :math:`z`:

 .. math::